 It seems so simplistic.
 So easy, that it was almost like a waste of time.
 Why bother to speak words of encouragement to a perfect stranger?

 When we see a fellow Mom struggling, let’s not waste energy judging her.
 Or even silently cheering her on.
 Let’s offer her just a small bit of encouragement.
 You never know when your casual words spoken in passing can mean the world to someone else.

 We often hear about “random acts of kindness” in relation to buying for the next guy in line.
 But I don’t believe you have to spend money to spread joy.
-In a world full of “stuff,” where people are hungry for simplicity, it makes sense that small words of kindness can make such a difference.
+In a world full of “stuff,” people are hungry for simplicity.
+It makes sense that small words of kindness can make such a difference.

 You may have heard the quote “Humility is not thinking less of yourself, but thinking of yourself less.”

 I would argue that you can replace the word “humility” with the word “kindness” and still have a valid statement.

 We are all busy, probably busier than most of us really need to be.
 If you want to have more kindness in your life, you can’t just hope for the best.
 You have to actively look for ways to show it.

 There are a million ways to show acts of kindness!
-Here are a few ideas that don’t cost a dime.
+Here are a few more ideas that don’t cost a dime.